jiiihpeeh/CallingNimFromRust-Tauri/README.md

 }
 ````
 The hardest part here is to map cstring in a right way.
 So, why didn't I use Pyo3?
 I did at first, it shows how complicated it can become.
 Like grabbing a variable outside gil scope is hard if you are not used to it.
-Besides once figured it is now easy to make these Rust to Nim calls and see the goal - it becomes more universal.
+Besides once figured it is now easy to make these Rust to Nim calls - see the goal - it becomes more universal.